 "Have you got any washing?" her mother called from the landing.

 "Only what I've just taken off," Monica called back.

 "Might as well get it," her mother said and went into Monica's bedroom to clear her washing basket.

 When Monica got out of the bath she could hear her mother working in the kitchen and because her father was still out she hurried to her bedroom wearing nothing but a towel wrapped around her hair.
 She opened the bedroom door and dashed in, looking straight through her bedroom window to the flats opposite.
-She was horrified that out of habit her mother had tidied the room and opened the curtains before making her way back down the stairs.
+She was horrified because out of habit her mother tidied the room and opened the curtains before making her way back down the stairs.